DindoLeonard/RTL-JEST_TRAIN/3_Prettier-install-config.md

-# Prettier install and configure
+# Prettier install and configure - SETUP

 1. install Prettier in vscode
 2. autoFormat on save